exegesis-js/exegesis/docs/OAS3 Security.md

 If a user authenticated using `basicAuth`, then the controller would have access to the object returned by the authenticator via `context.security.basicAuth`.
-Simliarly, if the request used oauth, then `context.security.oauth` would be populated with the result of the oauth authenticator.
+Similarly, if the request used OAuth then `context.security.oauth` would be populated with the result of the OAuth authenticator.

 ### Using Multiple Authentication Types